complxalgorithm/TweetKeywordMapper/README.md

 python3 TweetKeywordMapper.py
 ```

-You can also run this program in an IDE, such as [PyCharm](https://www.jetbrains.com/pycharm/).

 ## Disclaimers
 This program is not an official Twitter or Esri project.
 This is a project that I made for a college course and is not affiliated <em>in any way</em> with Twitter/X Corp. or Esri.
 If you represent either of these companies and have an issue with this project, feel free to reach out to me at any time.
 Regardless, please do not sue me.